Meruman/Data-mining/docs/_posts/3 Classification, Basic Concepts and Techniques.md

 ---
 layout: post
-title: "ISEE 2019: Advanced Prototype"
+title: "Classification: Basic Concepts and Techniques"
 ---
 Welcome to our 3rd blog entry of this project.
 In this entry we will inform you about our progress in programming our advanced prototype of our app *Catch Your Mon€y*